-- b.
-Practitioners employ treatment methods that are supported by current professional research and practice. - c.
-Practitioners employ treatment methods that are based on a recognition of the need for long-term, comprehensive, offense-specific treatment for sex offenders.
-Self-help or time limited treatments shall be used only as adjuncts to long-term, comprehensive treatment. - d.
-The content of offense-specific treatment for sex offenders (6012, 6022, 6032 and 6090) shall be designed to: - 1) Hold offenders accountable for their behavior and assist them in maintaining their accountability; - 2) Require offenders to complete a full sex history disclosure and to disclose all current sex offending behaviors; - 3) Reduce offenders' denial and defensiveness; - 4) Decrease and/or manage offenders' deviant sexual urges and recurrent deviant fantasies; - 5) Educate offenders about the potential for re-offending and specific risk factors: - Teach offenders self-management methods to avoid a sexual reoffense: - 7) Identify and treat the offenders' thoughts, emotions, and behaviors that facilitate sexual re-offenses or other victimizing or assaultive behaviors; - 8) Identify and treat offenders' cognitive distortions; - 9) Educate offenders about non-abusive, adaptive, legal, and prosocial sexual functioning; - 10) Educate offenders about the impact of sexual offending upon victims, their families, and the community; - Provide offenders with training in the development of skills needed to achieve sensitivity and empathy with victims; - Identify and treat offenders' personality traits and deficits that are related to their potential for re-offending; - Identify and treat the effects of trauma and past victimization of offenders as factors in their potential for re-offending.
-(It is essential that offenders be prevented from assuming a victim stance in order to diminish responsibility for their actions); - 14) Identify social deficits and strengthen offenders' social and relationship skills, where applicable; - Require offenders to develop a written plan for preventing a reoffense; the plan should identify antecedent thoughts, feelings, circumstances, and behaviors associated with sexual offenses;
+- 1) Hold offenders accountable for their behavior and assist them in maintaining their accountability; - 2) Require offenders to complete a full sex history disclosure and to disclose all current sex offending behaviors; - 3) Reduce offenders' denial and defensiveness: - 4) Decrease and/or manage offenders' deviant sexual urges and recurrent deviant fantasies while increasing appropriate sexual thoughts; - 5) Educate offenders about the potential for re-offending and specific risk factors; - 6) Teach offenders self-management methods to avoid a sexual reoffense; 7) Identify and treat the offenders' thoughts, emotions, and behaviors that facilitate sexual re-offenses or other victimizing or assaultive behaviors; 8) Identify and treat offenders' cognitive distortions; 9) Educate offenders about non-abusive, adaptive, legal, and pro- social sexual functioning satisfying, satisfying life that is incompatible with sexual offending; 10) Educate offenders about the impact of sexual offending upon victims, their families, and the community; 11) Provide offenders with training in the development of skills needed to achieve sensitivity and empathy with victims; 12) Identify and treat offenders' personality traits and deficits that are related to their potential for re-offending; 13) Identify and treat the effects of trauma and past victimization of offenders as factors in their potential for re-offending.
+(It is essential that offenders be prevented from assuming a victim stance in order to diminish responsibility for their actions); 14) Identify social deficits and strengthen offenders' social and relationship skills, where applicable; develop and enhance healthy interpersonal and relationship skills, including communication, perspective, talking and intimacy; 15) Require offenders to develop a written plan for preventing a re- offense; the plan should identify antecedent thoughts, feelings, circumstances, and behaviors associated with sexual offenses; 16) Provide treatment or referrals for offenders with co-existing treatment needs such as medical, pharmacological, psychiatric needs, substance abuse, domestic violence issues, or disabilities; 17) Maintain communication with other significant persons in the offenders' support systems to the extent possible to assist in 4.00 meeting treatment goals; 18) Evaluate existing treatment needs based on developmental or physical disabilities, cultural, language, sexual orientation, and 10) gender identity that may require different treatment arrangements; 19) Identify and treat issues of anger, power, and control; and 20) (For 6032) Educate individuals who are identified as the offenders' support systems about the potential for re-offending and an offender's specific risk factors, in addition to requiring an offender to disclose critical issues and current risk factors.